dlafrance/fifa_project/README.md

 ### Results

-When looking at overall FIFA Rating of the players in the dataset, the distributions are very similar with only marginal differences.
+When looking at overall FIFA Rating of the players in the dataset, the distributions by position are very similar with only marginal differences.

 ![boxplot](./plots/box_position_rating.png)

 Brief (2 paragraph) description about your results.
 Include: